Mach Principle and a new theory of gravitation: Static, Spherically symmetric, Vacuum solution for weak gravitation field

-The calculations in the previous section show that under the weak gravitational field limit, $\tilde{R}_{00}$ can be approximated as $\partial_{C}\partial^{C}\tilde{\gamma}_{00}$.
-In addition, for the static solution the time derivative will vanish and we will be left with the equation
+Under the weak field assumption the only relevant component is the $00$ component, which for vacuum solution gives $\tilde{R}_{00}=0$.
+Also using standard procedure $\tilde{R}_{00}$ can be approximated as $\partial_{C}\partial^{C}\tilde{\gamma}_{00}$.
+For the static solution the time derivative also vanish and the equation becomes